 Given the broad biological roles for DNA-binding transcription factors, and emerging roles of non-coding RNAs in transcription regulation, Electrophoretic Mobility Shift Assays (EMSAs) are again becoming widely used for assessing transcription factor binding to regulatory DNA or RNA elements.
 Students will learn how to perform and interpret EMSA experiments, using quantitative gel-based methods.

-Experience with basic recombinant DNA techniques is a prerequisite for admission to this course.
-Lectures by the instructors will cover the current state of the gene expression field, theoretical aspects of the methodology, and broader issues regarding strategies for investigating the regulation of gene expression in eukaryotes.
+Experience with basic recombinant DNA and molecular biology techniques is a prerequisite for admission to this course.
+Lectures by the instructors will cover the current state of the gene expression and epigenetics fields, theoretical aspects of the methodology, and broader issues regarding strategies for investigating the regulation of gene expression in eukaryotes.
 Emphasis will be placed on advantages and limitations of specific techniques, and data interpretation.
 Each evening, an invited speaker who is an expert in the field will present their work and interact with students.
 The students are encouraged and expected to actively participate in these discussions, and to take advantage of the many opportunities to network and receive input on their projects and future plans.

 Support & Stipends